This definitive guide will show you how to apply the Excel strikethrough shortcut as a checkmark alternative using five methods.

 Yes, it is possible.
 First, edit the cell (highlight the text) and select the part of a cell that you want to format.

-If we are using conditional formatting for strikethrough, use relative references instead of absolute references.
+If we use conditional formatting for strikethrough, use relative references instead of absolute ones.

 Thanks for being us today, and read our ultimate guide about Strikethrough Shortcuts in Excel.
 Here is some related tutorial: